sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 - Report of the failed test!!!
 - Modification over the test, or expected results should be planned.
 - Reports should be done for the stackholders, and system team members.
+- The test documentatinos must be according to the "Standard for Software Test documentation": IEEE STD 829-1998.

 ### Test plan clousure activities.